manvimadandotai/Becoming-ML_engineer/README.md

 * Do you want to want to watch anime based on the recommendation of an ML agent? - [Anime Recommendation System]()

 # Hackathons/ Datathons
-* MIT COVID 19 DATATHON
+* MIT COVID 19 DATATHON - Winners (Top 3 out of 420 teams)

 # 100daysofmlcode
 They say that the process has to be more fun than the journey.
 So, I decided to document everything while having all that fun.
 Find my learning from each day when I took #100daysofmlcode challenge here: [@ml.newzealand](https://www.instagram.com/ml.newzealand/)